 This means a PGWP holder could benefit from Express Entry’s expedited processing time.
 This could allow PGWP holders to receive permanent residence status as soon as 6-months after applying.

 For PGWP holders that have not completed work experience in an occupational skill type eligible for Express Entry, there still PNP options available.
-Many provinces offer ‘base’ PNPs, which often allow candidates in skill types C and D to apply.
+Many provinces offer ‘base’ PNPs, which often allow candidates in TEER 0, 1, 2 and 3 according to the National Occupation Classification (NOC) to apply.

 The Atlantic Immigration Program helps certain recent graduates from an Atlantic post-secondary institute become permanent residents.
 This program may allow PGWP holders to remain in Canada before their permit expires.

 To be considered, candidates must have completed a qualifying program of at least 2 years.
 Qualifying graduates must also hold a job offer in New Brunswick, Nova Scotia, Prince Edward Island, or Newfoundland and Labrador.
-The job offer can be in skill type A, B, C, or 0.
+The job offer can be in TEER 0, 1, 2 and 3.

 The benefit of this program is that eligible international graduates do not need to meet minimum work experience requirements.
 This allows PGWP holders to apply, even before they’ve started working.
 This may be beneficial for PGWP holders that haven’t gained enough work experience to apply through other programs before their permit expires.